 The term ‘External Source of Finance / Capital’ itself suggests the very nature of finance/ capital.
-External sources of finance are equity capital, preferred stock, debentures, term loans, venture capital, leasing, hire purchase, trade credit, bank overdraft, factoring etc. By external sources, we mean the capital arranged from outside the business, unlike retained earnings which are internally generated out of the activity of business.
+External sources of finance are equity capital, preferred stock, debentures, term loans, venture capital, leasing, hire purchase, trade credit, bank overdraft, factoring, etc. By external sources, we mean the capital arranged from outside the business, unlike retained earnings which are internally generated out of the activity of a business.

-Long Term Sources of Finance
+Long-Term Sources of Finance

 Leasing and Hire Purchase

 Choosing hire purchase or lease as an option over paying the total amount to the supplier of goods can help businesses delay their cash payment which is equal to having their goods financed.
 Normally, the hire purchase option is provided by suppliers of big machinery, or the bank becomes an intermediary at times.
 Both lease and hire purchase to provide the buyer with an option to purchase the asset at the end of its term.

 Bank overdraft is a simple mode of short-term financing.
 Businesses need money for their day-to-day requirements, which arises from a time gap between their collections and payments.
 A bank overdraft is an ideal short-term source of finance to fulfill such requirements.